 Chamba to Khajjiar

-The single lane road looked narrow, steep.
+The single-lane road looked narrow, steep.
 We had to climb another 3300 feet in 22 Kms.
 Landscapes looked breathtaking.
 The great Himalayas in between were decorated with patches of terrace gardens, colorful houses and had adorned a beautiful white crown.
-Clouds were floating along the scalps and it looked like raining on the mountain tops.
+Clouds were floating along with the scalps and it looked like rain on the mountain tops.
 We inquired from another crossing car about the way and were super delighted to hear Yes!

 Also Read: Hike to Kheerganga

 From there we took a deep ascent and the specks of snow increased to mounds and trails.
 The Dauladhar range of Himalayas started resembling black forest cake and there came the board of view of ManiMahesh Kailash Peak, also known as Chamba Kailash (One of the five abodes of Lord Shiva according to Hindu mythology).
 It was engulfed by the clouds while going but we got a crystal view while returning back.